 The GRE (Graduate Record Examination) is required for admission to various master’s and doctoral programs, as well as some veterinary medicine programs and certain fellowship/scholarship competitions.
 Most students take the general exam, which is divided into three sections to evaluate verbal skills, quantitative skills, and analytical writing aptitude.
 Subject tests are currently administered in eight areas and evaluate knowledge in a specific field.
 Not all graduate programs require subject tests.

 The general exam is a computer-based (CBT), adaptive-learning test and is offered throughout the year pending seat availability.
 Study guides and subject test date information is available at the GRE website.
+The GRE has also begun to be offered virtually.

 The GMAT (Graduate Management Admission Test) is required for some public policy and other professional schools as well as for business schools.
 The GMAT is divided into three sections to evaluate verbal, analytical, and quantitative aptitude.
 The exam is a computer-based test (CBT) and is offered throughout the year pending seat availability.